Levitation and dynamics of bodies in supersaturated fluids: Mathematical Modeling

 \subsection{Discrete and continuum buoyancy growth models}

 We consider two models of bubble/buoyancy growth, a discrete model and a continuum model, as each can be more appropriate depending on the body size and surface properties.
-In the discrete model, each of $N$ bubbles are assumed to grow independently according to the Epstein-Plesset growth law \cite{ep50}: for an isolated bubble of radius $a(t)$, we have
+In the discrete model, each of $N$ bubbles are assumed to grow independently according to the bubble growth law attributed to Scriven, based on the Rayleigh-Plesset equation: for an isolated bubble of radius $a(t)$, we have